huggingface/smol-course/8_rag/README.md

 Evaluation measures retrieval quality and response generation accuracy.
 - **Metrics**: BLEU, ROUGE, MRR.
-- **Frameworks**:  Frameworks like RAGAs for evaluation..
+- **Frameworks**:  Frameworks like RAGAs for evaluation.

- ## 3. Types of RAG Architectures
+## 3. The Architecture of RAG Systems

-The architecture of a RAG system defines its capabilities and enhancements over the naive RAG approach.
-Below are common RAG architectures:
+The architecture of a Retrieval-Augmented Generation (RAG) system determines its capabilities, scalability, and the enhancements it offers beyond the basic Naive RAG approach.
+Over the years, research and innovation in the RAG space have introduced diverse architectures that optimize various stages of the RAG pipeline.

+The distinctions between RAG architectures often emerge from how they handle the **Retrieve** and **Generate** stages.
+These stages are critical to answering the following questions:
+- **What to retrieve?** Selecting the most relevant chunks or embeddings from the knowledge base.
+- **When to retrieve?** Deciding at what point in the workflow retrieval is required, particularly in iterative or dynamic processes.
+- **How to use the retrieved information?** Determining how retrieved content is incorporated into downstream tasks, such as response generation or query refinement.

+Broadly, they can be categorized into:
+- **Naive RAG**:	Most basic pipeline, directly passing retrieved chunks to the generator.
+- **Advanced RAG**:	Pipelines which incorperated different techniques to improve the quality of responses with Pre-retrieval and Post-retrieval processes.
+- **Modular RAG**:	Pipelines that further enhance functionalities by integrating modules that interatively refine result or dynamically adapt based on task-specific requirements.

+In addition, some architectural innovations target the **Index Stage**, introducing new ways to organize and structure knowledge bases:
+- **Graph-Based Knowledge Bases**: Represent data as nodes and edges, enabling richer context and relationship reasoning.
+- **Hierarchical Chunking**: Organizes chunks in a multi-level structure for faster and more contextually aware retrieval.
+- **Adaptive Embedding Updates**: Dynamically adjusts embeddings in response to new data or evolving user needs.

+Following are common RAG architectures:

 ### 3.1 Naive RAG
 A simple architecture where the query is sent to a retriever, and the retrieved chunks are passed directly to the generator for response generation.